tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/buy_low_sell_high/README.md

 ## Hints

-* Can we simply take the difference between the maximum and minimum elements?

-  * We can't, because we can't guarantee that the maximum element occurs _after_ the minimum.

-* Is it correct to loop through the entire array twice?
+* Is it correct to loop through the entire list twice?

-  * Not if the inner loop always starts at `0`.

-  * Nested loops are correct only if the inner loop (with index `j`) starts at the index after that maintained by the outer loop (with index `i`).
+  * Only if we are looking to compare every combination of share prices.

-* Can we loop through the array just once, and keep track of the maximum profit and minimum price we've seen _so far_?
+* Can we loop through the list just once, and keep track of the maximum profit and minimum price we've seen _so far_?

   * **Follow-Up**.
 How do we know if we've found a new maximum profit?